Posted on June 2, 2016 in Mental Health

 In 2011, Sara Lazar, PhD, a neuroscientist at Massachusetts General Hospital and Harvard Medical School, and her team found that people who practiced eight weeks of mindfulness-based stress reduction experienced thickening in these four regions of the brain, according to an interview with Lazar in the Washington Post:

 - The posterior cingulate, which is involved in mind wandering and self-relevance.

 - The left hippocampus, which assists in learning, cognition, memory and emotional regulation.

 - The temporo parietal junction, or TPJ, which is associated with perspective taking, empathy and compassion.

 - An area of the brain stem called the pons, where a lot of regulatory neurotransmitters are produced.

 Importantly, the amygdala, the fight-or-flight part of the brain that controls anxiety and fear, shrank in the group that went through the mindfulness-based stress reduction program.

 Mindfulness meditation is also being used to help people addicted to alcohol and other drugs resist the urge to use.
-University of Washington researcher Sarah Bowen, PhD, and her colleagues have developed a program called mindfulness-based relapse prevention (MBRP) for people in recovery.
+University of Washington researcher Sarah Bowen, PhD, and her colleagues have developed a program called mindfulness-based relapse prevention (MBRP) for people in recovery from substance abuse.
 The program combines meditation with standard relapse prevention tools, such as identifying the people, places or things that trigger relapse.
 Rather than fighting or avoiding the thoughts and feelings that arise when withdrawing from substances, this combination helps people to name and tolerate craving and negative emotion.